radeens/Breaking-Vigenere-Cipher/README.md

-            Breaking the vigenere cipher with frequency analysis
+#Breaking the vigenere cipher using frequency analysis

             Run Using command line interface as:
               "Ruby vig.rb input.in"